-- 1. Social distancing inside labor housing with a common bunk room may be a challenge.
-Consider installing temporary/permanent screens/walls between bunks, separating bunks as far as space allows, or divide bunks into individual beds if practical/possible. - 2.
+- Social distancing inside labor housing with a common bunk room may be a challenge.
+Consider installing temporary/permanent screens/walls between bunk beds, separating bunks at least 6' apart, or divide bunks into individual beds if practical/possible.
+You can also arrange the placement of the beds so bunks are placed head to foot. - 2.
 Plan for what would happen if someone contracted Covid-19.
 There should be a separate area set aside for that individual, whether it is a separate room or in another house.
-The original camp should be cleaned and sanitized following CDC guidelines before any workers return. - 3.
-The camp should be cleaned frequently, and high touch areas should be sanitized often.
-Support this effort by providing proper cleaning and sanitizing supplies for the camp.
+The original camp should be cleaned and disinfected following CDC guidelines before any workers return. - 3.
+The camp should be cleaned frequently, and high touch areas should be disinfected often.
+Support this effort by providing proper cleaning and disinfection supplies for the camp.